joaovicente/beautiful-jekyll/_posts/2018-02-12-event-driven-with-spring-rest-kafka-and-mongodb.md

       - "moby:127.0.0.1"
 ```

-There is a useful command line utility called [kafkacat](https://github.com/edenhill/kafkacat) which is handy to interact with Kafka, for example, to pulish and consume messages from topics
+There is a useful command line utility called [kafkacat](https://github.com/edenhill/kafkacat) which is handy to interact with Kafka, for example, to publish and consume messages from topics

 Under linux Kafkacat can be installed using